-- Where possible, the noisiest work operations (e.g., cold milling, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will be completed before 23:00. - If unacceptable noise is emanating from the site the operation will, where possible, be modified and re-checked to verify that the corrective action has been effective.
-Actions to be considered include (a) minimizing cutting and grinding onsite, (b) reducing the operating hours, (c) repositioning equipment, (d) changing the method of working etc. Corrective actions will be actioned through the non-conformance reporting procedure, which ensures a root-cause analysis is carried out on each incident.
-The non-conformance procedure also ensures that appropriate corrective and preventative action measures are agreed and implemented in a timely fashion with all parties, and are recorded and actioned through to closeout, and fully auditable and traceable. - Ancillary plant, vehicles and NRMM with directional noise characteristic will (where practical) be shut down in intervening periods between site operations. - The use of paving breakers (jackhammers), chipping hammers, etc. must be avoided (except where there is an overriding justification), and if used must be fitted with mufflers or silencers of the type recommended by the manufacturer. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading.

-- All ancillary plant, vehicles and NRMM used onsite will have been regularly maintained, paying attention to the integrity of silencers and acoustic enclosures. - All compressors will be 'sound-reduced' models fitted with properly lined and sealed acoustic covers which will be kept closed when in use. - HGV, site vehicles and NRMM will be switched to the minimum setting required by HSE and, where possible, will utilise 'broadband non-tonal' or 'directional sound reversing' alarms.
+- Where possible, the noisiest work operations (e.g., cold milling, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will be completed before 23:00. - Wherever possible, careful consideration will be given to the siting and orientation of particularly noisy items of NRMM so that it is located away from (if possible, > 20 m from) surrounding properties.
+Activities which have the potential to produce excessive noise e.g., cutting and grinding of materials should, if possible, also be undertaken away from surrounding properties. - If unacceptable noise is emanating from the site the operation will, where possible, be modified and re-checked to verify that the corrective action has been effective.
+Actions to be considered include (a) minimizing cutting and grinding onsite, (b) reducing the operating hours, (c) repositioning equipment, (d) changing the method of working etc. Corrective actions will be actioned through the nonconformance reporting procedure, which ensures a root-cause analysis is carried out on each incident.
+The non-conformance procedure also ensures that appropriate corrective and preventative action measures are agreed and implemented in a timely fashion with all parties, and are recorded and actioned through to closeout, and fully auditable and traceable. - Ancillary plant, vehicles and NRMM with directional noise characteristic will (where practical) be shut down in intervening periods between site operations. - The use of paving breakers (jackhammers), chipping hammers, etc. will be avoided (except where there is an overriding justification), and if used will be fitted with mufflers or silencers of the type recommended by the manufacturer. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading. - All ancillary plant, vehicles and NRMM used onsite will have been regularly maintained, paying attention to the integrity of silencers and acoustic enclosures. - All compressors will be 'sound-reduced' models fitted with properly lined and sealed acoustic covers which will be kept closed when in use. - HGV, site vehicles and NRMM will be switched to the minimum setting required by HSE and, where possible, will utilise 'broadband non-tonal' or 'directional sound reversing' alarms.
 Speed limits will also be reduced through the works.